nhonvo/nhonvo.github.io/README.md

 Features:

 - ✅ 100/100 Lighthouse performance
+- ✅ **New**: Table of Contents with active section highlighting
+- ✅ **New**: Premium UX with staggered animations & View Transitions
+- ✅ **New**: Comprehensive Dark Mode with immediate persistence
+- ✅ **New**: Advanced Archive filtering and sorting
+- ✅ **New**: One-click Copy Code buttons for all code blocks
+- ✅ **New**: Integrated Social Sharing components
+- ✅ **New**: Reading time estimates on all post listings
+- ✅ **New**: Premium custom 404 error page
-- ✅ SEO-friendly with canonical URLs and OpenGraph data (automatically generated)
+- ✅ SEO-friendly with canonical URLs and OpenGraph data

-- ✅ Sitemap support
-- ✅ RSS Feed support
+- ✅ RSS Feed, Sitemap, and Markdown/MDX support
-- ✅ Markdown support
-- ✅ Pagination
-- ✅ Syntax highlighting (+ copy button)
-- ✅ Dark and light mode with toggle button or auto-detect
+- ✅ Comments and likes via Bluesky
-- ✅ Search included
-- ✅ Tags for posts
 - ✅ Super easy to deploy as a static site
-- ✅ Includes some prebuilt components for you to use
-- ✅ Easy to edit by editing the markdown directly
-- ✅ Comments and likes via bluesky

 ## tutorials